 Voracity's core data management capabilities leverage the functionality of the IRI CoSort SortCL data definition and manipulation program.

-And as one of the original and few remaining Hadoop alternatives, CoSort SortCL also packages, presents, and provisions big data.
+As one of the original and few remaining viable fast processing alternatives to Hadoop, SortCL packages, presents, and provisions big data.
 It combines: data cleansing, extraction, transformation, loading, masking, reporting -- and even synthetic test data generation -- in the same job script and multi-threaded I/O pass in your existing file system.

-If you still need the scalability and capability of Hadoop, however, you are covered.
+If however, you still need the scalability and capability of Hadoop, however, you are covered.
 Voracity supports the execution of SortCL jobs in MapReduce 2, Spark, Spark Stream, Storm, and Tez.
-Compare that to Hadoop distributions you\'re considering, or disjointed Apache projects you\'re trying to coordinate.
+Compare that to Hadoop distributions you are considering, or to the disjointed Apache projects you are trying to coordinate.

-All the work in the middle starts with data discovery.
-Only Voracity provides four data profiling tools.
+All of that work in the middle starts with data discovery.
+Only Voracity provides at least four data profiling tools.
 And it ends with analytics, where you have three choices: embedded BI, BIRT and Splunk integrations, and/or robust data preparation for your chosen data visualization platform.

-As the above schematic illustrates, Voracity delivers these capabilities from a single GUI, IRI Workbench:
+As the above schematic illustrates, Voracity supports the design, deployment and management of all these activities from a single Eclipse pane of glass, IRI Workbench:

 Only Voracity delivers multiple job design and deployment options in the same Eclipse GUI.
 And only Voracity uses the latest CoSort engines while also supporting multiple Hadoop engine alternatives from that same GUI.